 The Deities of the Aztecverse: A Living Pantheon

-Since 2013, my Aztecverse has served as a gateway where ancient myth meets modern reality.
-Cesar's approach to their Mexican heritage is literary latinamerican futurism.
-These are not merely stories of the past; they are documentations of how the Mexica goddesses and gods enter our dimension to influence, challenge, and transform the human experience.
+Since 2013, the Aztecverse has served as a gateway where ancient myth enters modern reality.
+These are not merely stories of the past; they are documentations of how the Mexica goddesses and gods cross into our dimension to influence, challenge, and transform the human experience.

-Across my novels—from the cosmic horror of 13 Secret Cities to the emerging mysteries of Our Lord of the Flowers—these deities act as the architects of the narrative. –Cesar Torres
+Across my novels—from the cosmic horror of 13 Secret Cities to the underworld descent of Hall of Mirrors—these deities act as the architects of the narrative. —Cesar Torres

 The Cardinal Powers: The Tezcatlipocas

-Black Tezcatlipoca: The Lord of the Smoking Mirror.
-A master of trickery and malice, his influence grants "superhuman" gifts with a heavy price.
+Tezcatlipoca: The Lord of the Smoking Mirror.
+A master of trickery and malice, his influence grants superhuman gifts with a heavy price.

 Xipe Totec: The Flayed Lord.
+The Red Tezcatlipoca.
 A deity of rage and violent renewal, representing the shedding of the old to make way for the new.
+His resentment is tearing the cosmos open.

 - Featured in: 13 Secret Cities, 9 Lords of Night, Hall of Mirrors.